BertrandCaron/jhove/TIFF-hul-Messages.md

 * Examples: [1](https://www.rawsamples.ch/raws/samsung/RAW_SAMSUNG_%20WB2000%20.SRW)

 ### Impact
 Systems may suffer a performance penalty while reading or processing the TIFF.
-The penalty will depend on the architecture of the individual system, which data in the TIFF is unaligned, and how much there is.
+The penalty will depend on the architecture of the individual system, which data in the TIFF is unaligned, and how much of it there is.

 ### Remediation
 Needs review